How can I create exposed roof trusses in a room with a cathedral ceiling?

-Select Build> Roof> Build Roof from the menu.
-In the Build Roof dialog:
+Select Build> Roof> Build Roof from the menu and in the Build Roof dialog:

 Click OK to close the dialog and build the roof.

-Depending on the type of truss desired, make modifications to the ceiling to produce truss bottom chords that meet your needs.
+Depending on the type of truss that is desired, make modifications to the ceiling to produce truss bottom chords that meet your needs.
 For example:

 Use the default flat ceiling to produce a standard truss:

 Raise the ceiling height of a room to produce a modified truss with a raised bottom chord (make a note of the original value before doing so):

 Remove the default flat ceiling and draw sloped Ceiling Planes to produce a scissor truss.
-More on creating scissor trusses can be found in the Related Articles section at the bottom of this article.
+More on creating scissor trusses can be found in the Related Articles section below.

 To draw the roof trusses